Rise of the Triad: Dark War

 German index

-On March 31, 1995, Rise of the Triad: Dark War was put on the infamous German index by the BPjS.
-For more information about what this means and to see a list of games sharing the same fate, take a look here: BPjS/BPjM indexed games.
+On 31 March 1995, Rise of the Triad: Dark War was put on the infamous German index by the BPjS.
+For more information about what this means and to see a list of games sharing the same fate, take a look here: BPjS / BPjM indexed games.

 Multiple character classes in all game modes

-ROTT was the first game to have different characters to play as in both single player and multiplayer (Corridor 7: Alien Invasion predated ROTT with multiple character classes in MP, even if the classes were nearly identical in that game) and they all have different voices (only things like death, grunt sounds…they didn't talk like Duke Nukem) and abilities.
+ROTT was the first game to have different characters to play as in both single player and multiplayer (Corridor 7: Alien Invasion predated ROTT with multiple character classes in MP, even if the classes were nearly identical in that game) and they all have different voices (only things like death, grunt sounds… they didn't talk like Duke Nukem) and abilities.
 Incidentally, some of the level traps were designed so you could only get by them with certain players.

 RSAC rating